TheoBoyer/TMForge/README.md

 To make your own implementation of reinforcement learning on Trackmania you can use two levels of abstraction.
 1. The gym-like Trackmania environment API.
 2. The experiment oriented API
+For the later you should create your algorithm folder in the "algorithms" folder.
+You will have to create two files:
+1. train.py: A file that should contain a "run" function that can both starts and resume the training of your algorithm.
+2. play.py: A file containing a play method called to evaluate your agent.
+If you want to use additional scripts, you should place them in the "package" folder of your algorithm.
-To learn more about the possibilities please have a look at the DQN implementation that you will find in the "algorithms" folder
+To learn more about the possibilities please have a look at the "Tutorial" and the "DQN" implementation that you will find in the "algorithms" folder.

 ## DQN Implementation
 The DQN implementation's goal is to demonstrate how to use the tool.
 The default hyperparameters are still unstable and need to be improved